2010 Minnesota Lynx season

-The 2010 WNBA season is the 12th season for the Minnesota Lynx of the Women's National Basketball Association.
+The 2010 Minnesota Lynx season was the 12th season for the Minnesota Lynx of the Women's National Basketball Association, and the 1st season under head coach Cheryl Reeve.

+The season tipped-off on Saturday, May 15, 2010, in Tulsa against the Tulsa Shock.
+The Lynx failed to improve their 14–20 record from 2009 and finished the season with a 13–21 record, Thus missing the postseason for the 6th straight season.

 Transactions

 Dispersal draft

 Based on the Lynx's 2009 record, they would pick 2nd in the Sacramento Monarchs dispersal draft.
 The Lynx picked Rebekkah Brunson.

-WNBA Draft
+WNBA draft

-The following are the Lynx's selections in the 2010 WNBA Draft.
+The following are the Lynx's selections in the 2010 WNBA draft.